 Handling: The banded and Malayan blue kraits are not known to bite during the daytime.
-However, at night time they bite rather easily, as evidenced by the numerous krait bites that occur at night to people usually laying down to sleep on the floor.
-I would never handhold kraits like the man is doing in the photo above.
-The krait venom is so toxic, it’s just not worth the risk – however small.
+However, at night time they bite rather easily, as evidenced by the numerous krait bites that occur at night to people usually laying down to sleep on the floor either outdoors or in their homes with the door open.

 I couldn’t find in the literature whether the mother left the eggs as they started hatching – so she didn’t eat them herself or not.
 The King Cobra does this instinctively because it also eats other snakes.

-Banded Krait’s Scientific classification
+Banded Krait Scientific Classification

 Species: B. fasciatus